 In some circumstances there may be an international transfer of your personal data.
 This may occur where our data partners are located overseas, and also where our internal business processes require an overseas transfer.

-In accordance with New Zealand laws, your information will only be transferred to an overseas entity where that entity is either:
+In accordance with the relevant data protection laws, your information will only be transferred to an overseas entity where that entity is either:

-- Subject to comparable data protection laws or where; or
+- Subject to comparable data protection laws; or

 - We have an arrangement in place that requires the recipient to provide an adequate level of protection to your information.

 GBG maintains records of all transactions made through the identity verification process, including the sources used to verify your identity and whether the verification was successful.
 GBG will retain information it receives from customers and business users for a period of 7 days for auditing and error checking purposes.
 Following this 7-day period, GBG will automatically and securely remove the data from its systems.

 GBG’s customers access IDscan products and services to prevent and detect fraud.
 Using a combination of automated document recognition, digital tampering detection, advanced face-matching technologies and real-time online support from trained document examiners, our clients are able to on-board individuals while improving customer experience, fighting fraud and meeting compliance obligations.

 What personal information GBG holds and why

 IDscan obtains a copy of your identification document.
 Where GBG provides a hosted cloud storage solution to our clients, we hold your identity documents (IDs).
 We hold this data in order to provide our services, including storage, support and maintenance.